complexdatacollective/documentation.networkcanvas.com/docs/key-concepts/resources.md

 {% include nc-image src="/assets/img/key-concepts/assets/asset-library.png" caption="The resource library screen" %}

 You will notice that existing resources that are unused show a red "unused" pill.
 This indicates that they are able to be deleted.
 Attempting to delete an resource that is in use within your interview will be prevented.
-You must first update or remove all uses of an resource before you can delete it.
+You must first update or remove all uses of a resource before you can delete it.

 ## Supported File Types

 ### Image

-Network Canvas supports JPEG, GIF, and PNG image file formats.
+Interviewer supports JPEG, GIF, and PNG image file formats.

 ### Audio

-Network Canvas supports MP3, AIFF, M4A, and MP4 audio file formats.
+Interviewer supports MP3, AIFF, M4A, and MP4 audio file formats.

 ### Video

-Network Canvas supports MP4 and MOV video file formats.
+Interviewer supports MP4 and MOV video file formats.
 Take special care when using video to make your files as small as possible.

 ### Network

-Network Canvas supports network data in CSV format. the heading row will be used to set variable names for any nodes brought in to the interview.
-Ensure that you have a row called "name" to take advantage of automatic [node labelling](./node-labelling.md).
+Interviewer supports network data in CSV format.
+The heading row will be used to set variable names for any nodes brought in to the interview.
+Ensure that you have a column called "name" to take advantage of automatic [node labelling](./node-labelling.md).
 Download a simple example CSV file from [here](../../../assets/previousInterview.csv).